Instagram Is Now Hiding Likes in the US: Here’s Everything You Need to Know

-Instagram hasn’t commented on exactly how big this test is, but as a resident of Canada, I can say that the test is a lot bigger than I thought it would be.
+Instagram hasn’t commented on exactly how big this test is — for the US, or other country audiences — but as a resident of Canada, I can say that the test is a lot bigger than I thought it would be.

 This is, of course, represents a massive change to how Instagram and its users function.
 The number of likes a post gets, while not the best measure of “success,” has long been a kind of status symbol on the platform.